Azure/IoT-Pi-Day/Lab 1 - Getting started with the Sense HAT/Lab 1.2 - Simulated SenseHat Data/README.md

 # Lab 1.2 - Simulated SenseHat Data
+In this lab, we are running a program on the Raspberry Pi device that will "simulate" reading temperature, humidity and barometric pressure from the SenseHAT and send it on a regular basis to the Azure IOT Hub we setup in a previous lab.

 ## Prerequisites
 1. The Laptop is setup correctly, see [Setting up the Laptop](https://github.com/Azure/IoT-Pi-Day/tree/master/Setting%20up%20the%20Laptop).